pocofrosty/pocofrosty.github.io/content/about/_index.md

 ## About Darren Zheng

-Hello!
+Hello :wave:!
 I'm Darren Zheng, a recent graduate from the University of Pennsylvania (2025), where I earned a B.A. in Mathematics and statistics minor.
 My primary mathematical interests are in low-dimensional topology, functional analysis and geometric measure theory.

 ## Background